 There are particular challenges in architecting Regression Testing automation in a CI/CD process using incumbent tools.

-Automation of all the three stages of Regression Testing that is test suite generation, test suite execution and test maintenance, can prove to be a big hassle.
+Automation of all three stages of Regression Testing, that is, test suite generation, test suite execution, and test maintenance, can prove to be a big hassle.
 It includes taking 2-3 tools and involving testers to write scripts to maintain and integrate the tools for automation.
 Tools may execute, however, QA engineers still must spend time identifying test cases based on the impact.
-In the CI/CD process, when many changes are happening every day and are planned to be deployed fast, selecting the right test cases to minimize failure is time-consuming.
+In the CI/CD proc

+changes are happening every day and are planned to be deployed fast, selecting the right test cases to minimize failure is time-consuming.

 Maintaining the test cases while adapting to the changes is the biggest challenge in today’s software testing world.
 Huge test case repositories are created, which are still maintained by QA engineers manually.